lavigne/cloud-formation-samples/private-hosted-zone/README.md

+1) You need to setup a connection to your GitHub repo where these CloudFormation templates reside.
+Be sure to use the "Install a new app" option when setting up the connection.
+This installs the "AWS Connector for GitHub" app in your GitHub account which allows it to access your repositories using OAuth.
-1) You must have CloudTrail enabled for automatic DNS record creation to work.
+2) You must have CloudTrail enabled for automatic DNS record creation to work.
 It is recommended that you create an organization trail so that all events across the organization are captured.